masakiva/Snow-Crash/README.md

 # Snow-Crash

 Snow-Crash is a security project from the 42 school, designed to teach students about common security flaws and how to exploit them.
 The project consists of a series of challenges that simulate real-world security issues.
+It is structured the same way as CTF (capture the flag) challenges.

+I made this project along with my teammate [Fdidelot](https://github.com/Fdidelot), at 42 Paris.

 The challenges cover a range of topics including buffer overflow attacks, reverse engineering, format string vulnerabilities, race conditions, and more.
 Each challenge provides a description of the security issue and some initial information, and the student must use their knowledge and skills to find a solution.